-Since this guidance was issued we have found in practice that this flexibility of assessment inherent in ATHE qualifications has allowed centres to adopt flexible approaches where appropriate, to enable learners to demonstrate achievement of the learning outcomes at the standards provided and complete their portfolio of evidence for the qualification.
+During 2020 we have found in practice that this flexibility of assessment inherent in ATHE qualifications has allowed centres to adopt flexible approaches where appropriate, to enable learners to demonstrate achievement of the learning outcomes at the standards provided and complete their portfolio of evidence for the qualification.

 We wish to continue to support centres and learners in line with decisions taken by the Education Secretary in January 2021 and information supplied by Regulators.
 We remain convinced that ATHE qualifications can be delivered flexibly with remote working and online engagement and at a pace which meets the needs of individual learners and tutors.